 With the boom of platforms like Netflix and DAZN over the last decade, it’s safe to say that non-linear playout has become an exciting (and profitable) endeavour for new and existing broadcasters alike.
 Analysis of your viewing habits and the serving of advertisements tailored towards your interests presents a unique opportunity for ultra-specific segmentation and targeting which is rarely seen in the realm of traditional, linear television.

 At PlayBox, playout is at the core of what we do.
 Since our inception in the early 2000’s, we’ve been fascinated by new ways to automate, streamline and pioneer the ultimate playout experience.
 That’s where the revolutionary TV Channel in a Box came in – integrating the external processes of a complete playout experience (graphics, ingest, scheduling & playout) into one box.

-Over the years, we’ve supplemented our core offering with cloud playout and hybrid-cloud options like CloudAir and Cosmos.
+Over the years, we’ve supplemented our core offering with cloud playout and hybrid-cloud options like CloudAir, MEGA ICX, Cosmos in a Box and Cosmos.
 We recognise the changing requirements of our broadcasters, big and small, and work with them to accommodate those needs.
 Couple that with our 24/7 expert support, and you’re onto a winner.